AbhishekKumar-0311/AbhishekKumar-0311/README.md

 # Hi Folks !
 Welcome to my Github <img src="https://github.com/AbhishekKumar-0311/AbhishekKumar-0311/blob/master/assets/wave.gif" width="30px">

 My name is Abhishek Kumar and I'm a Data Analyst & Software Developer with a budding interest in Machine Learning.
-I'm from Pune, India and currently working at SAS R&D.
+I'm from Bangalore, India and currently working at Deloitte.
 Find more about me on [![LinkedIn][3.2]][3] or [![Twitter][1.2]][1]

 <!-- ### Hi there 👋 -->